csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 * Luke: I think greentea with yakult is the best drink in the world.
 (But you can’t find the best one in canada)

 * Sunny: I can speak a dialect of Canadian french called Chiac (Used in Atlantic Canada)

+* William: My favourite drink flavour is grape.

 Do a team-building activity in-person or online.
 This can be playing an online game, meeting for bubble tea, lunch, or any other activity you all enjoy.
 * Get to know each other on a more personal level.